'Top Gun' and Tom Cruise return to the danger zone

 Others saw a Pentagon-backed recruitment film with pumped up patriotism, and a portrait of American individualism set against a faceless, country-less enemy.
 Much of that is still present in “Maverick” — there’s no shortage of disobeyed orders and the bad guys remain a blank slate.
 But Kosinski approached the film as foremost about the close-knit culture of aviators.

-“I do feel like the theme of the first film and the theme of the first film is not really about politics.
+“I do feel like the theme of the first film is not really about politics.
 It really is about friendship, camaraderie, competition, sacrifice,” says Kosinski.
 “That’s what we wanted to do on this film very purposefully.
 We designed a fictional antagonist.
 The mission itself is one about keeping the world safe.
 It’s not about invasion.
 It’s really about the relationship between Maverick and Rooster.”

 In 2012, momentum was starting to gather for a sequel.
 The original film’s director, Tony Scott, was meeting with Bruckheimer at the Naval Fighter Weapons School known as Top Gun in Nevada.
 Scott killed himself days later.